roryclaasen/chaos/README.md

 |:-------:|:-------:|
 | Boolean | `false` |

-If the points should be randomly positioned in the window.
+If the edge points should be randomly positioned in the window.
-If set to false the points are equally spaced around the center of the screen
+If set to false the edge points are equally spaced around the center of the screen.

 ### Initialization.Generation